 Diversity In Cycling began life as a conversation because there seemed to be more people from black and Asian backgrounds in Lycra and riding bikes, but not necessarily represented within cycling clubs, the cycling media or the cycling community as a whole.
 Why was this?

 The conversation grew and more people joined, with over sixty people contributing to what became the Diversity In Cycling report.
 Black and Asian men and women, including many Muslim men and women all of whom enjoyed the sport of cycling, but had their own perspectives to share and stories to tell.

-BC respected the grass roots ethos, collaborative spirit of the project but they did not commission the report, they did not influence its contents, nor did they pay for the report.
-The entire project, including the launch event, was done with zero budget.
-CEO Julie Harrington wrote the Foreword, admitting BC has fallen short on BAME diversity.
-This serves as a an excellent template for a CEO taking responsibility for any organisation’s lack of progress.
-The truth is cycling as a whole is way behind on this issue, that includes most governing bodies around the world, the UCI and World Tour level teams.
+What started as a small grass roots project amongst the London club cycling scene grew to national prominence with the thoughtful support of Chidi Onuhoa, a communications executive at British Cycling.
+Chidi mobilised British Cycling’s support to help distribute the report to every cycling club across the UK.
+British Cycling CEO Julie Harrington wrote a foreword to the report admitting that while BC had many successes as a governing body, they had fallen short on diversity.
+This foreword serves as an excellent template for a CEO taking responsibility for an organisation’s lack of progress.
+The truth is cycling as a whole is way behind on this issue, including most governing bodies around the world, the UCI and World Tour level teams.

 The Diversity In Cycling report remains fiercely independent.
 It is an entirely pro bono project, propelled by the collective goodwill of everyone who contributed and those who are willing to share and advocate for these beliefs.
 British Cycling remains supportive, but they are also joined by Science In Sport, Milltag, Look Mum No Hands and many others to help spread the word.